 What if I study a mix of BTEC and A Level?

-Yes, if you are studying 2 A levels and one BTEC and meet all other criteria your application would be considered in the same way as those only studying the same qualification.
+If you are studying two A Levels and one BTEC and meet all other criteria, your application would be considered.

 What are the BTEC pathways into university?